 The attorneys in Carlile Patchen & Murphy LLP’s Family Wealth & Estate Planning Practice Group take pride in guiding our clients through the important process of protecting their families and their assets.

 Once your estate plan is created, its important to review your plans after certain key life events, including marriage, the birth of a child, divorce or the death of a spouse, and a significant increase or decrease in assets.
 Download our checklist below, to ensure all your ducks are in a row.

-Our attorneys understand that every estate plan is unique.
+Our trust and estate planning attorneys understand that every estate plan is unique.
 We offer the highest level of professional expertise in helping our clients tailor an estate plan to meet their needs.
 Our Family Wealth & Estate Planning Practice Group will make sure your directives are met according to your specifications.
-At the same time, we will work to minimize your transfer taxes, probate costs and court involvement.
+At the same time, we will work to minimize your transfer taxes, probate costs, and court involvement.

 A will directs your executor to distribute your assets according to your wishes upon your death.
 A will is necessary for every estate plan to avoid property passing in a manner different from how you intend, and to avoid preventable probate expenses.